 Double strand DNA invasion & capture

 Due to its high affinity and specificity, PNA oligos can efficiently bind its target nucleic acid.
-One of the popular usage of unlabeled PNA is a gene specific blocker of PCR reaction (PNA clamp).
+One of the popular usages of unlabeled PNA is a gene-specific blocker of PCR reaction (PNA clamp).
 This technology can efficiently detect SNP mutations in a target gene.

-Because Tm of PNA is higher than that of DNA, usually 10~21mer is used for most applications.
-Longer length of PNA can reduce solubility.
-High purine content (>60%), specially G base can be a reason for low solubility.
-Depending on the sequence, possible longest length of PNA is about 40 mer.
-However, it is strongly recommended to check its Tm and design the probe that has appropriate length and sequence.
+Because the Tm of PNA is higher than that of DNA, usually 10~21mer is used for most applications.
+The longer length of PNA can reduce solubility.
+High purine content (>60%), especially G base can be a reason for low solubility.
+Depending on the sequence, the possible longest length of PNA is about 40 mer.
+However, it is strongly recommended to check its Tm and design the probe that has the appropriate length and sequence.

-To improve solubility of PNA probes, addition of solubility enhancer such as O linker, E linker, X linker, or 2 Lysines is recommended for PNA with long length (>22mer) or high purine content (>60%).
+To improve the solubility of PNA probes, the addition of solubility enhancers such as O linker, E linker, X linker, or 2 Lysines is recommended for PNA with long length (>22mer) or high purine content (>60%).
 These linkers can also work as a spacer for conjugation to other functional groups such as peptides or dyes.

 PNA oligomers can be labeled at 5' and/or 3' end.
 Since 3' end PNA is inactive (-CONH2), one Lysine is added and its amine is used for conjugation at 3' labeling.